 Tip #4.
 Document all incidents

-It is imperative to document resident conflicts when they arise.
-The written record serves as an official journal and can be used in legal proceedings, if necessary.
-Mara Jockers, vice president, general counsel at FirstService Residential, recommends including witness or third-party accounts of the incident, as well as the conflict's date, time, and location.
-You should also save recordings from your security system.
-And, of course, if you feel physically threatened or believe you or anyone else’s is in danger, call the police.
+When a resident conflict arises, it is imperative to document it.
+A written record serves as evidence and an official journal of the incident.
+If necessary, this journal can be used in legal proceedings.
+According to Mara Jockers, vice president, general counsel at FirstService Residential, include any witnesses' or third-party accounts of the incident and details such as the conflict's date, time and location.
+If you have any security system recordings, you should save those as well.
+And, of course, call the police if you ever feel physically threatened or believe you or anyone else’s life is in danger.

 Handling resident conflict can be challenging for any community association board.
 The range of factors contributing to conflicts can be diverse and complex.
 But it is possible to resolve them with the right approach.
 Contact FirstService Residential to learn more about resolving resident conflicts.